 - Garnish with an orange wedge and a green olive

-While I watched him make it, Joe said to put the soda on the bottom, then add the bitters, and the Prosecco last.
+Joe recommended putting the soda on the bottom, then adding the bitters, and the Prosecco last.
 This way you don’t have to stir – which can make the you lose the Prosecco bubbles!

 He also said grapefruit works well as a garnish instead of orange, but lemon or lime do not.